 What are the skills and qualities required to become a/an Geotechnical engineer?

-Analytical skills: To become a good geotechnical engineer, it is important for a person to have good analytical skills.
-It is important for him/her to identify design elements that help in building an efficient and a safe construction project.
+Analytical Skills: To become a good geotechnical engineer, it is important for a person to have good analytical skills.
+It is important for him or her to identify design elements that help in building an efficient and a safe construction project.
 A geotechnical engineer should possess the ability to collect and analyze information, problem-solving, and decision making skills.
 These strengths help them in solving particular issues and improve upon its overall productivity and success.
-A geotechnical engineer should have a clear understanding of what may happen during a problem solving process because those with strong analytical skills are often capable of quickly analyzing a situation and often work well in a team setting to accomplish goals.
+Geotechnical Engineers should have a clear understanding of what may happen during a problem-solving process because those with strong analytical skills are often capable of quickly analyzing a situation and often work well in a team setting to accomplish goals.

-Attention to detail: A geotechnical engineer administers the operation of construction facilities.
-He /she is required to pay close attention to what is happening at all times, and ensure that operations stick to all guidelines and laws concerning the safety of workers as well as the environment.
+Attention to Detail: A geotechnical engineer administers the operation of construction facilities.
+He or she is required to pay close attention to what is happening at all times, and ensure that operations stick to all guidelines and laws concerning the safety of workers as well as the environment.
 As a geotechnical engineer supervises the entire construction facility, it is important for them to know what is happening where and ensure the safety of the plant and the people working there at all times.

-Mathematical skill: As a geotechnical engineer, he/she is required to use the principles of calculus, trigonometry, and other advanced topics in math for analysis, design, and troubleshooting in their work.
-He/she needs to make many calculations throughout their work as a geotechnical engineer.
+Mathematical Skill: As a geotechnical engineer, he or she is required to use the principles of calculus, trigonometry, and other advanced topics in math for analysis, design, and troubleshooting in their work.
+He or she needs to make many calculations throughout their work as a geotechnical engineer.
 Being naturally talented in advanced math like calculus will go a long way towards making their studies and career feasible.

 Teamwork: To be able to work with different teams, is a skill that a geotechnical engineer must have.
-As a geotechnical engineer, he/she is required to work with different teams in order to run the construction site, hence it is important for them to be team players.
+As a geotechnical engineer, he or she is required to work with different teams in order to run the construction site, hence it is important for them to be team players.

 Which certifications and internships can be helpful in becoming Geotechnical engineer?